Nikon D3000 vs D3400

 Review summary: Nikon D3000 vs D3400

 So how do things add up?
 Which of the two cameras – the Nikon D3000 or the Nikon D3400 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Nikon D3000: